Carleigh Frilles

-Carleigh Bennett Frilles (born April 11, 2002) is a professional footballer who plays as a midfielder or forward for the USL Super League club DC Power.
-Born in the United States, she represents the Philippines at international level.
+Carleigh Bennett Frilles (born April 11, 2002) is a professional footballer who plays as a midfielder or forward for A-League Women club Western Sydney Wanderers.
+Born in the United States, she plays for the Philippines national team.

 Early life

 Frilles was born in Fairfax, Virginia and raised in Haymarket, Virginia.
 She has attended Battlefield High School, where she played four seasons and also earned a varsity letter in swimming.

 College career

 Frilles played two seasons at Coastal Carolina University.
 She played for Blacktown Spartans, an Australian club that plays in the National Premier Leagues in New South Wales, in 2023 before going to the World Cup, then returned to college soccer at VCU.

 Club career

 Blacktown Spartans

 In 2023, Frilles played for Blacktown Spartans in the National Premier Leagues NSW.
 She made 11 appearances and scored three goals during the 2023 season.

 DC Power

 DC Power of the USL Super League has signed Frilles in March 2025.
 She made her debut for the club as a substitute in the 46th minute in a 2–1 loss to Lexington on March 9, 2025.
 Frilles made 10 appearances in her first year with the Power and subsequently had her contract option exercised, keeping her in DC for another season.

+In her second season with the Power, Frilles had more difficulty finding playing time, coming in as a substitute in all 4 of her appearances.
+After her contract expired in June 2026, she departed from DC.